VHA-Xavier-Thomas/Pilot_Template_test/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+#### Step 1: Cloning Repository Templates
+#### Step 2: Creating Pilot GitHub Teams
+#### Step 3: Managing Pilot Teams and Repositories

 ### Installation
+#### Installing Github Desktop
+#### Installing Git

 <!-- ROADMAP -->
 ## Roadmap
 - [ ] Feature 1
 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/VA-CCPI/Pilot_Template/.github/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Contributing a suggesting for code improvement, fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)